zAlweNy26/AlweStats/README.md

 > I have established that the maximum **ship speed** is equal to **30 kts** and the maximum **wind speed** is equal to **100 km/h**,
 > so the values ​​are proportioned according to this.

+### Things I hope to add as soon as possible

+- Crosshair pointing coordinates
+- Custom rotating minimap
+- Possibility to add padding for blocks
+- Detailed item informations
+- A compass

 ### Known bugs

+- The player coordinates string is a bit buggy when its values change
 - Health starts showing from second hit for rocks and minerocks.
 - Environment element name doesn't show if you hit an element without aiming at it.
 - Name doesn't show for small environment elements.
 - Remaining time doesn't work properly for bushes and beehives.

 ### Changelog

+**3.3.0**
+- Added a new config value regarding the text alignment for the BowStats block
+- Added a new config value regarding the background color for all the blocks (under General > BlocksBackgroundColor)
+- Fixed an error showed when deleting a construction piece
+- Fixed an error that didn't make editing mode work best
+- Moved "HealthStringFormat" and "ProcessStringFormat" to the "General" section
+- Added a new block called EntityStats that shows health as text in the healthbar when hovering living entities
+- Added a new block called MapStats that shows coordinates of player
+- Added a text that show the world coordinates of where the cursor is pointing on the large map
+- Added new config values to match the new additions
+- Moved the position of the health text for construction pieces

 **3.2.2**
 - Fixed an error showed when you had no arrows in the inventory